slack-samples/bolt-java-starter-template/README.md

 Every incoming request is routed to a "listener".
 Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/shortcuts` handles incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, `/listeners/views` handles [View submissions](https://api.slack.com/reference/interaction-payloads/views#view_submission) and so on.

+### `resources/logback.xml`

+[`logback-classic`](https://mvnrepository.com/artifact/ch.qos.logback/logback-classic) is imported as a dependency to configure the logs of the project, this configuration is defined in a [logback.xml](https://logback.qos.ch/manual/configuration.html) found `src/main/resources/logback.xml`.
+Note that by default the project should be logging `debug` level logs for slack dependencies.

 ## App Distribution / OAuth

 *NOTE:* if you do not require Oauth you can remove all `OAUTH DEPENDENCIES` in the `pom.xml` or `build.gradle` files, along with `src/main/java/OauthMain.java`